bakkeby/dwm-flexipatch/README.md

 ### Changelog:

+2020-05-03 - Added the no transparent borders patch which removes opacity from window borders when the alpha patch is not used

 2020-05-02 - Added dwmblocks patch

 2020-04-27 - Upgraded the tagmonfixfs patch to better support moving fullscreen windows to adjacent monitors